 Throughout the forensic laboratory, a “standard” is simply a known item to which an unknown item can be compared.
 While “standards” are needed in typewriter, printer, photocopy and other non-handwriting examinations, these specialized standards will be discussed in those respective overviews and this discussion will pertain solely to handwriting and signature standards.

 In the everyday world of the document examiner, where handwriting comparisons occupy the majority of the workload, a standard is normally some quantity of writing represented to be from a specific individual.
 There being no doubt as to the origin of this writing, it will likely survive an attack upon its authenticity in court.
 The examiner can compare these standards to a questioned writing and frequently provide a clear cut, demonstrable opinion as to authenticity, or lack thereof.
 Handwriting standards are frequently referred to as “exemplars,” “specimens,” or “knowns.”
 These terms are for the most part interchangeable, however some laboratories assign slightly different meanings to one or more of these terms, such as referring to “exemplars” as “requested” standards, as described later in this section.

 A Brief History

 Before 1880 exemplar writing was not admitted in United States courts.
 Experts simply stated their opinion as to whether a document was genuine or forged.
 Expert testimony as to who wrote a document was not allowed.
 If the experts disagreed, all expert testimony was disregarded.
 A sad state of affairs.

 At about the turn of the century, standards for handwriting comparisons began being permitted into evidence.
-These standards, however, were only allowed if they were already part of the case for another purpose.
+These standards, however, were only allowed if they were already part of the case for some other purpose.
 Standards specifically produced for comparison were not allowed.
 Finally, the question of admissibility of handwriting standards was addressed by Federal Statute (Title 28, U.S. Code, Section 1731).
 This states “The admitted or proved handwriting of any person shall be admissible for the purpose of comparison to determine genuineness of another handwriting attributed to such person.”

 The next challenge to the admissibility of exemplars came by way of Fifth and Sixth Amendment arguments to having the subject provide standards as opposed to those standards already in existence.